Boulder Laboratory for 3-Dimensional Electron Microscopy of Cells

 smoothing models drawn on tomographic reconstructions.
 Increase or

-smoothing.
-Because the default values give a big disparity between the
+ing.
+Because the default values give a big disparity between the total

 experiment more broadly with the parameters, you can try changing the